kputnam/propr/README.md

 ## Generating Random Values

 Propr defines a `random` method on most standard Ruby types that returns a generator.
-You can run the generator using the `eval` method.
+You can run the generator using the `Propr::Random.eval` method.

     >> m = Propr::Random
     => ...

     >> m.eval(Boolean.random)
     => false

-Note that the second parameter is a `scale` value between `0` and `1` that is used to exponentially scale the domain of generators that have `min` and `max` parameters.

 ### Boolean